tzesam/gettingandcleaningdata/README.md

 ###Part 1

-Reading both training and test datasets, and merging them into one using rbind() command.
+Reading both training and test datasets, and merging them using rbind() command.

 ###Part 2

-Using sapply(), we are able to extract both the mean and standard deviation from the merged file in Part 1.
+Using sapply(), we are able to extract both the mean and standard deviation from the merged file in Part 1 in 2 seperate vectors.

 ### Part 3